Varcoder-123/company-app/README.md

 This project is based on the web application

-There are very levels of the installation steps
+There are various levels of the installation steps